egle-git/shears/Bonzais/Pruner/README.md

          ...
    }

 The filterBranch can be overridden for a custom branch selection.
-The default one read the list of branches to copy from a text file.
-This default branch filter covers most of the needs.
-A template of the branch list file can be produced with the command:
+The default one reads the list of branches to copy from a text file.
+This default branch filter covers most of the needs and its usage is described in the previous section "Using Pruner to skim event content".

-`./pruner -o branch_list.txt --make-branch-list -c CATALOG`

-Instead of `-c CATALOG` you can specify one input ntuple file.
-Then you can edit the branch_list.txt file and delete the branches you don't what to copy.

-The new Pruner can then be used from the pruner application using the --selection option.
+One the selection class written and compiled, it can be used from the pruner application using the --selection option.
 Note that the pruner application will need to be recompiled, which is done automatically when the make command is run in the Pruner folder.
 The new Pruner should appear in the selection list displayed with the command,

 `./pruner --list-selections` .